defenseunicorns/zarf-package-bare-metal/zarf-bootstrap-usb/README.md

   - dd, blockdev, sgdisk : to erase / write data on USB drive
   - mount, unmount : to allow access to USB drive
   - curl, sha256sum : to download installer ISO
-  - parted : to lay down new partitions
+  - parted, e2label : to lay down new partitions

   - p7zip : to unpack vanilla ISO
   - xorriso : to repack autoinstall-enabled ISO